dansmyers/ProgrammingWithAI/Projects/1-Incremental_Game.md

 ### Starter Code

 Start by saving the code below to a file named `index.html`.
-Recall that, by default, `index.html` is the default page of a website.
+Recall that `index.html` is the default root page of a website.

+This example uses the Bootstrap framework for layout and styling.
+I've put a note on Bootstrap in the `Notes` directory.
+Remember that you can always ask Cursor to help you by explaining any part of the code.

 ```
 <!doctype html>